pvcraven/networking-down-under-book/source/chapter_09/chapter_09.rst

 variable ready to manage it.
 The constants ``AF_INET`` and ``SOCK_STREAM`` come from the original UNIX networking code written in C.

-With  you set up the socket connection.
+With (line 18) you set up the socket connection.
 A socket connection occurs between two IP addresses and two ports.
 The client specifies the server address and port.
 For example, you might connect from your client at ``192.168.1.100:51236`` to your destination server at ``192.168.1.101:10000``.